-- An IQ of 70 or below OR is on the autism spectrum and - An adaptive functioning deficit(s).
+- An IQ of 70 or below (or up to 75 or below with standard error of measurement) OR is on the autism spectrum and - An adaptive functioning deficit(s).

 Your documentation must show that your child's disability existed by the time they turned 18.
 Don't confuse this with the date of diagnosis; it is not uncommon for individuals with autism to get a diagnosis at an older age.
 What is important is that there were documented signs that would corroborate that the disability existed in childhood (by age 18).
 Also, note that no measurement of IQ is necessary for individuals on the autism spectrum.